gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 But anyway, this story begins when on a Friday evening just before we were about to say bye bye to work and go off for a weekend.
-A very cool senior of ours we will call him Raphael (for not leaking his name out), raised a message in our support channel mentioning that he was seeing bucket contents of a bucket which is in development folder and environment on the production folder and production environment project.
+A very cool senior of ours we will call him Raphael (for not leaking his name out), raised a message in our support channel mentioning that he was seeing bucket contents of a bucket which is in production folder and production environment on the development folder and development environment project.

-At first, not gonna lie, I thought Raphael like every time is just messing with us, and probably nothing very wrong I ended up dismissing his message by telling him it shouldn't be happening.
+At first, not gonna lie, I thought Raphael like every time is just messing with us, and probably nothing has happened, he just has a weird Browser syncing issue and thats it.
+I ended up dismissing his message by telling him it shouldn't be happening.
 Maybe just refresh your browser.

 But before I had dismissed his message a colleague of mine had asked him out of curiosity what is the URL at which he was seeing this issue.
 He shared it.